4 things you probably didn't realise affect night sleep!

 There are of course a dozen other factors influencing night-time sleep for babies and toddlers, but these four we've just mentioned are definitely the lesser known ones.
 If you'd like further information on achieving good night sleep, read this article.

 If you'd like a helping hand to get your baby sleeping better overnight, make sure to check out our Little Ones App.
-With the Little Ones App, you get instant access to our trusted sleep solutions, including age-appropriate, daily sleep and feed schedules, settling methods, troubleshooting notes for when things don't go to plan and 24/7 support from our certified sleep consultants.
+Get instant access to our trusted sleep solutions, including age-appropriate, daily sleep and feed schedules, troubleshooting notes for when things don't go to plan, gentle settling methods and more!

 Atun-Einy, O., & Scher, A. (2016).
 Sleep disruption and motor development: Does pulling-to-stand impacts sleep–wake regulation?
 Infant Behavior and Development, 42, 36–44. https://doi.org/10.1016/j.infbeh.2015.11.003